-The multibending backward-oblique-viewing duodenoscope (M-D scope) and the multibending forward-viewing endoscope (M-scope) both have two bending parts to upward of distal and downward of proximal shaft for create a swan neck shape of the distal tips to facilitate an en face position of the papilla, which is beneficial for cannulation.
+The multibending backward-oblique-viewing duodenoscope (M-D scope) and the multibending forward-viewing endoscope (M-scope) both have two bending parts to upward of distal and downward of proximal shaft to create a swan neck shape of the distal tips to facilitate an en face position of the papilla, which is beneficial for cannulation.
 Imazu et al[25] reported that the first M-D scope created a “look-up” view to the papilla while stabilizing the proper distance between the scope and papilla.
 This benefit is clear in Billroth I reconstruction, which involves a straight anatomy and close proximity to the papilla.
 The first-generation M-D scope is difficult to insert because of the insufficient stiffness of the scope shaft; thus, the second-generation M-D scope was developed to increase the shaft stiffness, resulting in a high overall success rate of 100%[26].
 The M-D scope helps to correct the papilla position by the swan neck tip shape with an overall success rate of 100%[27].
 Koo et al[26] proposed that the advantage of the M-scope for Billroth II reconstruction is that the papilla is more easily reached due to the forward view, and the success rate of papilla cannulation with a side-view endoscope with swan neck tip was 92.9%.
 Thus, the major advantage of the M-D scope and M-scope is obtained in cases of difficult cannulation; access to the afferent limb may be similar to other forward-view endoscopes.
 However, the M-D scope and M-scope are not adequate for Roux-en-Y reconstruction or pediatric patients because of their short length and poor maneuverability.

-Short type SBE is very convenient and easier to control due to short type is not cause much of looping on insertion.
-It is also compatible with basic commercially-available ERCP equipments which are important for treatment procedures.
+Short type SBE is very convenient and easier to control because short type does not cause much looping on insertion.
+It is also compatible with basic commercially-available ERCP equipment that are important for treatment procedures.

 Adjunctive technique to facilitate insertion into correct direction of afferent limb: Many adjunctive techniques have been developed to enhance the success rate of intubation into the afferent limb and reach the papilla or bilioenteric or pancreatoenteric anastomosis with various endoscope types.
 The afferent limb can be recognized by the bile-containing limb and antiperistalsis motility.
 The Roux-en-Y anastomosis can be identified by scar tissue and must be crossed to enter the correct limb, and an adjunctive technique should be added to increase the insertability[16,28,29].
 Yano et al[28] reported an 80% success rate of identifying the afferent limb in Roux-en-Y reconstruction by intraluminal indigo carmine injection in the second part of the duodenum (Figure 4A).
 Peristalsis moves the dye to the efferent limb, and slight reflux into the afferent limb allows for identification of the afferent limb.
 The roux limb usually has a sharp angulation, making a side-view duodenoscope difficult to use; a forward-view enteroscope is more beneficial.
-The bilioenteric anastomosis always seen before the pancreatoenteric anastomosis, which is located 10 cm ahead[3].
+The bilioenteric anastomosis is always seen before the pancreatoenteric anastomosis, which is located 10 cm ahead[3].
 Iwai et al[16] reported the usefulness of CO2 insufflation at the anastomosis if radiographs confirm the scope position in the correct afferent limb and blind end expansion in the right upper quadrant.
-(Figure 4B) In our experience, CO2 insufflation is easiest and quickest way to assess whether we are in the correct limb.
+(Figure 4B) In our experience, CO2 insufflation is the easiest and quickest way to assess whether we are in the correct limb.

 Third step: Cannulation to native papilla or biliopancreatoenteric anastomosis